seanlon/full-flow-facebook-instagram-graph-api/README.md

-# js-facebook-login-and-graph-api
+# full-flow-facebook-instagram

-A framework for helping others connect to v8 graph api facebok login and access
+A framework for helping others connect to v8 graph api facebok login,graphapi and access and also grab the instagram access linked to it.

-1. Start
+1. Start example
    `npm install`
    `npm run generate-cert`
    `npm run start`